arduino/Arduino/CONTRIBUTING.md

 - Search [existing pull requests](https://github.com/arduino/Arduino/pulls?q=) to see if one has already been submitted for this change.
 Search the [issues](https://github.com/arduino/Arduino/issues?q=is%3Aissue) to see if there has been a discussion on this topic and whether your pull request can close any issues.
 - Code formatting should be consistent with the style used in the existing code.
 - Don't leave commented out code.
 A record of this code is already preserved in the commit history.
-- Note that the Arduino core libraries support many boards and processors.
-When fixing or adding functionality for one of them, it's easy to break something on the others.
-Please test your changes on as many processors as possible.
-Even if you don't have a particular board, try compiling your patch for it to make sure that you haven't introduced any errors.
 - All commits must be atomic.
 This means that the commit completely accomplishes a single task.
 Each commit should result in fully functional code.
 Multiple tasks should not be combined in a single commit, but a single task should not be split over multiple commits (e.g. one commit per file modified is not a good practice).
 For more information see http://www.freshconsulting.com/atomic-commits.
 - Each pull request should address a single bug fix or enhancement.
 This may consist of multiple commits.
 If you have multiple, unrelated fixes or enhancements to contribute, submit them as separate pull requests.
 - Commit messages: